Minnesota State Mankato ousts Gophers from Frozen Four, will play Denver for its first title

 The Gophers picked up the offensive pace early in the second period, getting pucks deep in the Mavericks' zone and putting three shots on McKay in the first 5:28.

-The Mavericks kept pushing for the equalizer, though, and defenseman Maass tied it 1-1 with a wraparound goal that went in on the far side of the net.
-The goal was the third of the season and first since Nov.
+The Mavericks kept pushing for the equalizer, though, and defenseman Benton Maass tied it 1-1 with a wraparound goal that went in on the far side of the net.
+The goal was his third of the season and the first since Nov.
 13 for the transfer from New Hampshire.

 Minnesota took an icing at 12:47 of the second, and the Mavericks hemmed the Gophers in their zone.
 After Close made two quick saves, Lutz corralled the puck behind the net and beat Close on a wraparound for a 2-1 lead at 13:21.